 Selling points can be huge business for loyalty programs.
 Many loyalty programs generate tens of millions of dollars in revenue annually by selling points directly to consumers.
 This can be a win-win for both programs and consumers.

 But that’s not really something that works for JetBlue, because TrueBlue is a revenue based frequent flyer program.
-There are no efficient partner redemptions, and TrueBlue points can be redeemed for at most 1.5 cents each towards the cost of a JetBlue fare, but usually much less than that (I value TrueBlue points at 1.3 cents each).
+There are no efficient partner redemptions, and TrueBlue points can be redeemed for at most 1.5 cents each toward the cost of a JetBlue fare, but usually much less than that (I value TrueBlue points at 1.3 cents each).

 There’s not really any way to get value out of TrueBlue beyond that.
 I’m not sure if JetBlue hopes that people will see a big percentage bonus or discount and assume it’s a good deal, or what exactly the model is for selling points.